Looking for an amazing sunset location in Malta? Don’t look past the Dingli Cliffs, Malta’s highest point overlooking the Mediterranean Sea.

 By private tour: The very popular and cost-effective Malta Full-day private tour is a great way to see the Dingli Cliffs, as well as many other must-see destinations like the Blue Grotto, the Marsaxlokk fishing village, and the Popeye Village.

 By bus: The nearest bus stop is called Maddalena at Ħad-Dingli, right near the Saint Mary Magdalene Chapel.
 Take Route 201 from Rabat or Route 56 from Valletta.
-However, keep in mind that if you want to return after the sunset, you’ll need to take the bus back to Valletta at Bugeja in Dingli center (900 meters away).
+However, keep in mind that if you want to return after sunset, you'll need to take the bus back to Valletta at Bugeja in Dingli center (900 meters away).

 Dingli Cliffs Sunset Viewpoints